microsoft/ai-developer/Labs/lab-03.md

 In this task, you will explore different flow types in Azure AI Foundry by creating and importing the Geocoding Plugin to enable location-based functionality.

-1. Open a new tab in the browser and navigate to [Geocoding API](https://geocode.maps.co/) portal and click on **Free API key** button on the top.
+1. Open a new tab in the browser, navigate to the [Geocoding API](https://geocode.maps.co/) portal, and click on the **Free API Key** button on the top.

     ![](./media/image_057.png)
-1. Enter you details and click on **Create Account (1)**.
+1. Enter your details and click on **Create Account (1)**.

     ![](./media/image_058.png)
     >**Note**: Use your personal or work e-mail ID to register.
-1. You will receive an e-mail, click on the link in the e-mail to verify your e-mail.
+1. You will receive an e-mail.
+Click on the link in the e-mail to verify your e-mail.
-1. You will receive your free **geocoding API key**, save it notepad for further use.
+1. You will receive your free **geocoding API key,** save it in Notepad for further use.

 <details>
 <summary><strong>Python</strong></summary>